Sexual reproduction

 Locating fertilisation

-Now that we have explored fertilisation a little, we will look at where fertilisation occurs in sexually-reproducing organisms.
-Biologically, fertilisation is internal if it occurs within an individual’s body.
-Otherwise, fertilisation is external.
+Now that we have explored fertilisation, we will look at where it occurs in sexually reproducing organisms.
+Biologically, fertilisation is internal if it occurs within an individual's body.
+Otherwise, it is external.
 Both refer to fertilisation in the natural setting: if fertilisation is conducted in a laboratory, it is called in vitro fertilisation.

 Internal fertilisation